Mastering U.S. Tax Reporting of Foreign Retirement Account Ownership and Distributions

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers with a comprehensive guide to understanding the reporting requirements of U.S. taxpayers owning or receiving payments from foreign/non-U.S. retirement accounts, including pensions, annuities and social security equivalents.
-The panel will discuss how to calculate current tax on both ownership and distributions, outline potential recognition traps from so-called “phantom income,” and detail the informational reporting requirements.
+This webinar will provide tax advisers with a comprehensive guide to understanding the reporting requirements of U.S. taxpayers with beneficial interests in foreign/non-U.S. retirement accounts, including pensions, annuities and social security equivalents.
+The panel will discuss how to identify, classify and calculate potential US tax exposures and reporting obligations arising from such foreign plans and detail the informational reporting requirements.
 The event will contain illustrations in the form of a case study showing reporting from hypothetical foreign-based pensions and social security-type accounts.

 - Classifications of foreign pensions, annuities and social security